 reasonable though a bit cartoony, it’s almost like they used the same graphical

-style and engine from
+style and engine from Vietcong

-2 but technically this isn’t a game
+2but technically this isn’t a game

 which needs detailed human characters and you don’t really need that much for